Skip to main content

 I’m interested in applying to DSI, but what will it be like?

 DSI is committed to growing and evolving social design as a practice.
-As a graduate student, you will be able to work alongside knowledgeable faculty and the broader design community.
+As a graduate student, you will have the opportunity to work alongside knowledgeable faculty and the broader design community.
 You will foster mentorship among students and alums.
 You will expand your thinking and possibilities by thinking critically and honoring new perspectives, identities, backgrounds, and design approaches.

 We do the work inside ourselves – examining our emotions, biases, values, and diverse perspectives – so that we can do this collaboratively and responsibly out in the world.
-We embody our practices, behaviors, and mindsets with each other at DSI and with our external communities.
-Over the two years, you will hone in on your desired goals and outcomes and work together to deeply consider what you’d like to contribute to the world and build lasting relationships and partnerships needed to do this work.
+We embody our practices, behaviors, and mindsets in our interactions with one another at DSI and with our external communities.
+Over the next two years, you will hone in on your desired goals and outcomes, working together to deeply consider what you’d like to contribute to the world and build the lasting relationships and partnerships needed to achieve this work.

 Our work is hands-on and experiential.
-You will explore research, prototyping, and iteration that supports critical and more equitable relationships between designers and their communities.
+You will explore research, prototyping, and iteration that support critical and more equitable relationships between designers and their communities.
 So, in addition to the working spaces at DSI, you can access the art and design resources at SVA.
-For example, the SVA library, RISO printing lab, and the Visual Futures Lab, which offers tools and advisors for fabrication projects, along with fellow SVA students from Interaction Design and Products of Design who share the lab.
+For example, the SVA library, RISO printing lab, and the Visual Futures Lab, which offers tools and advisors for fabrication projects, along with fellow SVA graduate students, such as those from the Interaction Design and Products of Design programs, who share the lab.

 If I am not a designer, can I still apply?

 Absolutely.
-Our students come from diverse fields like engineering, architecture, fine arts, filmmaking, economics, human rights, and education.
+Our students come from diverse fields, including engineering, healthcare, architecture, fine arts, filmmaking, economics, human rights, and education.
 SVA also offers classes in design for those who need additional support.
-You will also get so much exposure to design and art around us in New York City.
+You will also gain significant exposure to design and art around you in New York City.

-You have a choice of submitting a portfolio, a case study that examines a project, or a proposal for a research project as a part of the application process which we hope will enable you to share your strengths in a variety of ways.
+You have the option to submit a portfolio, a case study that examines a specific project, OR a proposal for a project or research as part of the application process, which we hope will enable you to showcase your strengths in various ways.

 Is DSI STEM certified?